 For capital letter sounds, 2 out of 17 pupils had difficulty identifying a range of letters, such as I, G, D, R, E, U, K, L, Y, N, W, Q, V, X, and Z. These letters are often more abstract in sound and less frequently emphasized in early reading materials, which may explain the pupils' struggle with them.

 For small letter sounds, two pupils were identified with difficulties, each showing slightly different sets of problematic letters.
-One pupil struggled with 16 letter sounds i, g, d, h, w, u, t, l, y, n, f, j, q, v, x, z, while the other kinder pupil had struggled with 17 letters a slightly extended list that also included c.
+One pupil struggled with 16 letter sounds i, g, d, h, w, u, t, l, y, n, f, j, q, v, x, z, while the other kinder pupil had struggle with 17 letters a slightly extended list that also included c.
 These lowercase letters can be more visually complex or confusing due to their similarities in shape (e.g., b/d, p/q) or sound.

 The fact that two pupils experienced difficulties suggests that the majority of the class has already developed strong phonemic awareness.
 However, the recurring challenges with specific letters especially those with less common sounds or visually confusing forms indicate a need for targeted intervention and reinforcement through multisensory strategies, such as visual aids, letter-sound games, and individualized support.